allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Take into account everyone's input in the decision making process
-    * Stay flexible and be willing to change if it would be productive
+    * Stay flexible and be willing to change if productive
     * Report errors or bugs to the appropriate team members
-    * Record what choice was made and when it was implemented
+    * Record what choice about design was made and when it was implemented
-    * Defer to the Professor or student technical leaders when unsure
+    * Defer to the Professor or student technical leaders when unsure about tasks or implementation
     * Distribute tasks to all team members
-    * A new decision should be made when a previous decision cannot be implemented
+    * Make new decisions when a previous decision cannot be implemented
     * When a choice is disputed, use Github issue tracker and let team members share their opinion
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the decision making as a team

 * Unacceptable Conduct (U):
   * Members shall not
     * Let an individual team member or a project manager make major decisions
     * Make decisions without finding evidence showing that it would likely be beneficial
-    * Directly contradict the decision
+    * Directly contradict a team decision
     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the decision making as a team

 ### Postmortems